The Final Solution

 ![]() |

-Rare photo of a burning oven being tended, still full of burning dead people |
+A rare photo of a burning camp oven being tended. |

 9. Special Execution Squads